State of Wisconsin

 The following sanction periods are for IPV's committed after December 1, 1996.
 Anyone determined to have committed an IPV is ineligible for:

 Once an IPV is imposed, all violations occurring before the first IPV cannot be used to pursue a second IPV.
-A second IPV can only be pursued if the violation occurred after the first IPV is imposed, and a 10-day notice is given.
+A second IPV can only be pursued if the alleged violation occurred after the administrative disqualification hearing has concluded for the first alleged offense.

 If a second IPV is granted during the sanction period of the first IPV, it must be entered for the disqualification period to begin immediately.
 There may be instances in which IPVs are running simultaneously; therefore, the sanction time period may not be as long as it would have been had the IPVs been separate.
 Only a court or administrative law judge can set the start date of an IPV.